-Ms. Laney is Chairman and CEO of Cadre Computer Resources, Co., Cincinnati, Ohio (information security) and has held this position since August 31, 2001.
+SANDRA E. LANEY Director since 1986 Age: 62 Ms. Laney is Chairman and CEO of Cadre Computer Resources Co., Cincinnati, Ohio (information security) and has held this position since August 31, 2001.
 Ms. Laney retired as an Executive Vice President and the Chief Administrative Officer of the Company on March 1, 2003, having held these positions since May 2001 and May 1991, respectively.
 Previously, from November 1993 until May 2001, she held the position of Senior Vice President of the Company.
 She is a director of Omnicare.

-Mr. O'Toole is an Executive Vice President of the Company and has held this position since May 1992.
-He is also President and Chief Executive Officer of Vitas Healthcare Corporation ("Vitas"), a wholly owned subsidiary of the Company, and has held this position since February 2004.
+TIMOTHY S. O'TOOLE Director since 1991 Age: 50 Mr. O'Toole is an Executive Vice President of the Company and has held this position since May 1992.
+He is Chief Executive Officer of Vitas Healthcare Corporation ("Vitas"), a wholly owned subsidiary of the Company, and has held this position since February 2004.
 Previously, from May 1992 to February 2004, he also served the Company as Treasurer.

-Mr. Saunders is Markley Visiting Professor at the Farmer School of Business Administration, Miami University, Oxford, Ohio, and has held this position since August 2001.
-Mr. Saunders retired as President of DuBois Chemicals, formerly a wholly owned subsidiary of the Company and then a division of DiverseyLever, Inc., Detroit, Michigan (specialty chemicals), in October 2000, having held that position since November 1993.
+DONALD E. SAUNDERS Director from May 1981 to May 1982, May 1983 to May 1987 and since May 1998 Age: 62 Mr. Saunders is Markley Visiting Professor at the Farmer School of Business Administration, Miami University, Oxford, Ohio, and has held this position since August 2001.
+Mr. Saunders retired as President of DuBois, then a division of DiverseyLever, Inc., Detroit, Michigan (specialty chemicals), in October 2000, having held that position since November 1993.

-Mr. Walsh is a partner with the law firm of Thompson Hine LLP, New York, New York, and has held this position since January 1979.
+GEORGE J. WALSH III Director since 1995 Age: 60 Mr. Walsh is a partner with the law firm of Thompson Hine LLP, New York, New York, and has held this position since January 1979.

-Mr. Wood is President and Chief Executive Officer of Secret Communications, LLC, Cincinnati, Ohio (owner and operator of radio stations) and has held this position since 1994.
+FRANK E. WOOD Director since May 2002 Age: 63 Mr. Wood is President and Chief Executive Officer of Secret Communications, LLC, Cincinnati, Ohio (owner and operator of radio stations) and has held this position since 1994.
 He is also a co-founder and principal of The Darwin Group, Cincinnati, Ohio (venture capital firm specializing in second-stage investments) and has held this position since 1998.
-Since 2000, he has also served as Chairman of 8e6 Technologies Corporation, Orange, California (developer of Internet filtering software).
+Since 2000, he has also served as Chairman of 8e6